hoplon/hoplon/doc/Getting-Started.md

       (p {:do-text [(format "You've clicked %s times, so far." clicks)]}))))
 ```

-Clicking on the "click me" element causes the span to update, its text
+Clicking on the "click me" element causes the p element to update, its text
 reflecting the number of times the user has clicked so far.
 Note that the
-span's text updates _reactively_, responding automatically to the updated
+p element's text updates _reactively_, responding automatically to the updated
 value of the `clicks` cell.

 ### Reactive Attributes